 The latest advertisement from Samsung is all about promoting the speed of the camera found in the Galaxy S6 Edge.
 In the thirty-second commercial, two women are trying to capture photographs of a dog that popped into the room.
 They double-press the home button to quickly launch the camera and the Galaxy S6 Edge can immediately take photos so not a single moment is missed.
 Both women then admire their photos taken with the phone’s 16MP camera on a crisp Quad HD display.

-Hit the break for Samsung’s original “naughty” work trip commercial
+Hit the break for the video.

-Hit the break to watch all the ads from both companies.
+Hit the break to watch the videos.